peterewills/peterewills.github.io/_portfolio/index.md

 # Portfolio

-**Under Construction!**

-I've selected the major projects I've done over the years which represent my skills and interestes, and written up summaries here.
-The topics cover mathematical physics to machine learning, and you'll find everything from a Python library to research publications to fun side-projects included.
+Here you'll find summaries of the major projects I've done over the years, which are representative of my skills and interestes.
+These projects span everything from mathematical physics to machine learning, from finance to advertising, from the theoretical to the practical.

-The discussion here is generally non-technical; for many of the projects, a related publication can be found in [my resume][1].
+The discussion here is generally non-technical; for the research projects, related publications can be found in [my resume][1].
+There are also links to documents at the top of each page, which offer more depth.
 If you're curious about technical details I've glossed over, feel free to [contact me][2].

 <!------------------------------- FOOTER --------------------------------->